AmeroHan/ACandy/README.md

 print(elem)
 ```

-Placing a table in brackets can set element attributes, not limited to `id` and `class`.
+Placing a [table-like value](#table-like-values) in brackets can set element attributes, not limited to `id` and `class`.
 This makes reusing attributes more convenient.

 ```lua
 local attr = {